Updated Card For WWE Royal Rumble | 411MANIA

 * Pitch Black Match: Bray Wyatt vs. LA Knight

-* Men’s Royal Rumble Match: Kofi Kingston, Santos Escobar, Ricochet, Baron Corbin, Austin Theory, Seth Rollins, Bobby Lashley, 23 More TBD
+* Men’s Royal Rumble Match: Kofi Kingston, Santos Escobar, Ricochet, Baron Corbin, Austin Theory, Seth Rollins, Bobby Lashley, Rey Mysterio, Gunther, 21 More TBD

-* Women’s Royal Rumble Match: Liv Morgan, Candice LeRae, Rhea Ripley, 27 More TBD
+* Women’s Royal Rumble Match: Liv Morgan, Candice LeRae, Rhea Ripley, Raquel Rodriguez, 26 More TBD